bbalasub1/repeatFileChecker/README.md

     resultFlag : 1 if all delete operations were completed, 0 if no deletes were requested, -1 if deletes were done partially if -1 is returned, some of the deletes were not done <int>

+TESTING:

+    Use the photos in the phototest directory for testing this function.

 CAVEATS: